sahilsk11/arcade/README.md

 ## II.
 Introduction

-### Background

-As part of the application process for the 2020 Kleiner Perkins Fellowship, applicants are tasked with creating “a console-based (i.e. runs in terminal) unix-compatible interactive card game.”

-### Desired Outcomes
-The goal of this projects is to showcase engineering talent and creativity during the application review process.
-Key stakeholders include the reviewers of the application.

 ### Game Selection

 I first developed “Slapjack,” as it was a simple game to understand for new users and allowed for abstraction.